DebianEnjoyer/MediaDownloader/README.md

 chmod +x MediaDownloader-x86_64.AppImage
 ```

-Then run it from desktop or terminal:
+Then run it from your desktop or terminal:

 ```bash
 ./MediaDownloader-x86_64.AppImage